 Used Travel Trailers In Edmonton

-RV and Trailer: Travel Trailers – These RVs are known by a number of different names such as Towable Trailers, Trailer RVs, Holiday Trailers, Hitch Trailers or Trailer Campers and are the most popular RV type found for sale in Alberta.
+Known by a number of different names such as RV Trailer, Travel Trailers, Towable Trailers, Holiday Trailers, Hitch Trailers or Trailer Campers - they are the most popular RV type found for sale in Alberta.

 Popular Travel Trailers with Tent Ends are called "Hybrid Trailers" or "Expandables" & often have space enough to sleep as many as 8 people!